-The Alberta Missing Report was founded for the most part due to the lack of a proper, organized and accomplished website based solely on reporting on missing people in the province of Alberta.
-It was built in an attempt to get missing persons reports seen and shared across the province with the utmost of haste, even if that means that a proper police report has not been published.
-We don’t have time to wait for police when it comes to our missing loved ones.
+Alberta Missing Report and Missing Report Canada were founded for the most part due to the lack of a proper, organized and accomplished website based solely on reporting on missing people in Alberta, Canada.
+The service was created in an attempt to get missing persons reports created, seen and shared across the province with the utmost of haste; even when a police report and/or media release has not been published.

 We strive to get the word out about missing people with professionalism and haste.
 That is our number one priority, and we promise to deliver.

-We ask that you please share any and all reports of missing people in your area, and that you join us online by following us on Facebook and/or Twitter to receive notifications of newly missing persons across the beautiful province of Alberta.
+We ask that you please share any and all reports of missing people in your area, and that you join us through our website’s push notification service, our e-mail subscription service, our Facebook page, or through our Twitter page to be notified of newly missing persons in your area.

 Email — firstname.lastname@example.org